migudel/angular-code-smell-catalog/code-smell/nested_subscriptions.md

 ## Why This Is a Code Smell

-- **Reduced readability and maintainability**: Nesting subscriptions leads to callback pyramids, making control flow difficult to follow and refactor.
+- **Reduced readability and maintainability**: Nesting subscriptions leads to callback pyramids (*callback hell*), making control flow difficult to follow and refactor.
 - **Poor error and lifecycle handling**: Errors and unsubscriptions are harder to manage when subscriptions are embedded within others.
 - **Violation of reactive principles**: Ignores RxJS’s declarative and composable model, undermining its idiomatic usage.
 - **Increased coupling**: Tight binding of async operations reduces modularity and increases fragility.